MyArtGallery

 Sydney art galleries with portraiture art

-Portraiture remains one of the oldest and most enduring art forms, yet in Sydney's contemporary galleries it has found a distinctly modern voice.
-Whether rendered in oil, acrylic, photography, mixed media or charcoal, portrait art captures human likeness, emotion and character in ways that continue to captivate collectors.
-In the Sydney art market, portraiture spans everything from classical representational work to abstracted explorations of the human face—reflecting both the technical skill of established artists and the experimental approaches of emerging practitioners.
+Portraiture is one of the oldest art forms around, and Sydney's contemporary galleries have given it a distinctly modern slant.
+Whether it's oil, acrylic, photography, mixed media or charcoal, portrait art captures human likeness, emotion and character in ways that keep collectors coming back.
+In the Sydney art market, you'll see everything from classical representational work to abstracted explorations of the human face, reflecting both the technical chops of established artists and the experimental ideas of emerging ones.

 Newtown, Sydney